raphaelfloresca/backend-test/README.md

 }
 ```

-which passes an `id` parameter for the particular circuit's ID you wish to query(1 in this example).
+which takes an `id` parameter for the particular circuit's ID you wish to query (1 in this example).
 Fields which can be queried here are the same as the fields detailed above.

 This returns: